-The Common Room is the hub of Sixth Form life.
-You will also have access to the Durning Room which is a supervised silent study area that is open from 8 am 4.15 pm in the evening.
-To keep you going throughout the school day the Sixth Form has its very own Pronto Café which is open from 8am -2pm every day.
+The Common Room is the hub of Sixth Form life where students can work collaboratively at circular tables.
+Sixth Form students also have access to The Durning Room; this is a supervised silent study area during school hours, however students can use the facility from 8 am to 4.30 pm in the evening.
+To keep you going throughout the school day the Sixth Form has its very own Pronto Café which is open every day.

 TAKING THE LEAD

 Throughout your two years in the Sixth Form, those who are keen to take on an active leadership role can find opportunities in both the House system and as Senior Student Leaders.
 There are a host of other activities in which you can become involved and we encourage our Sixth Form students to play a major part in shaping the life of the Charters community.

 Our NextGen Leaders